MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 >*Applies to: Azure Information Protection

 The Azure Information Protection team regularly updates the Azure Information Protection client for fixes and new functionality.
-The client is included in the Microsoft Update Catalog and you can always download the latest version from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
+The client is included in the Microsoft Update Catalog (category: **Azure Information Protection**)and you can always download the latest version from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

 Use the following information to see what’s new or changed in a release.
 The most current release is listed first.